Tours and Trails

 Halen Môn Anglesey Sea Salt, Anglesey

 A behind the scene tour of the saltocte and visitor centre lasts approximately 60min and ends with a salt tasting.
 Your clients will discover their story, the hand-harvesting process and what makes Halen Môn Sea Salt the world's finest seasoning.
 Tours run every day at 11:00, 13:00 and 15:00, suitable for up to 12 guests.
 However, they can do special tours for larger groups and can accommodate up to 45 delegates on evening and weekends and up to 28 on week days.
 Booking in advance is essential.
+Your clients may also wish to book an experience at Wild Seaweed Baths.
 There is a gift shop and pop-up café outside overlooking the Menai Strait.
 There is suitable parking for coaches.

 Loving Welsh Food, Cardiff